 - Attend all County Board meetings and serve as parliamentarian, providing interpretation and explanation of County Board rules.

-- Function as liaison between the judicial and legislative and administrative branches of County government.
+- Function as liaison between the judicial, legislative, and administrative branches of County government.

 - Draft, negotiate, and approve contracts and leases executed by the County and review construction bids, contracts, and bonds.